1975 Tan Son Nhut Lockheed C-5 crash: Investigation

 When the rear doors were eventually recovered from the sea, investigators determined that some of the locks had not engaged properly.
-Maintenance records showed that some locks from other C-5s had been cannibalized for spares, & then subsequently, but improperly refitted, which then degraded their performance significantly.
-Accounts also indicated the initial maintenance inspection noticed five of the seven locks were not operating and failed while the aircraft was performing the flight.
+Maintenance records showed that some locks from other C-5s had been cannibalized for spares and improperly refitted, which then degraded their performance significantly.
+Accounts also indicated the initial maintenance inspection noticed that five of the seven locks were not operating and failed while the aircraft was performing the flight.
 With external organizational pressure to get the flight airborne, a second off-shift maintenance team was called in.
-They subsequently missed the locks during their inspection, and the unairworthy aircraft was cleared for flight.
-Furthermore, the flight crew confirmed that they had encountered difficulty closing the doors before take-off, & so had to open & then close the doors multiple times to get the door to lock.
-As the air pressure differential increased with altitude, the few locks that were working correctly were unable to bear the load, and the door failed in flight, leading to the subsequent explosive decompression, flight control problems & ultimately, the C-5s crash.
+They missed the locks during their inspection, and the unairworthy aircraft was cleared for flight.
+Furthermore, the flight crew confirmed that they had encountered difficulty closing the doors before take-off, having to open and close the doors multiple times to make them lock.
+As the air pressure differential increased with altitude, the few locks that were working correctly were unable to bear the load, and the door failed in flight, leading to the subsequent explosive decompression, flight control problems and ultimately, the crash.

-Dramatization
+In popular culture

 The story of the disaster was featured on the seventh season of the Canadian-made, internationally distributed documentary series Mayday, distributed as 'Air Disasters' in the U.S., in the episode "Operation Babylift".